Peter Egeli: Career

 His works hang at Yale, Smith, Johns Hopkins, Fordham, Vanderbilt, Elon, Rice, Ball State, University of Delaware, Iowa State, New York Stock Exchange, Council on Foreign Relations, New York Bar Association, Colonial Williamsburg Foundation and many others.

 His Norwegian heritage gave him a love of boats and the sea.
 He and his wife built a 30-foot wooden sail boat, which they sailed on the Chesapeake Bay for 25 years.
 His paintings of the Bay’s skipjack and buy boat fleet told the story of the life of the oystermen at work.
 He was a Charter Member, Fellow, Past President and Emeritus Member of the American Society of Marine Artists.
 His paintings at the Old Ebbit Grill, Washington, D.C. show a crabber working and oyster tongers.
 He enjoyed historical research, in particular on subjects like the Ark and Dove, which he painted and were among the first displays in the reconstructed 1634 State House at St. Mary’s City, and which were later published as prints.
 Other historical paintings include the Constellation, Virginia, Sandbagger Annie, Orozimbo as well as others.

-Peter’s illustrations appear in several books and in 2014 he published A Life in Images, about the life of his father, Bjorn Egeli.
+Egeli’s illustrations appear in several books and in 2014 he published A Life in Images, about the life of his father, Bjorn Egeli.